Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Analysis near the gradient catastrophe point

-\br The complex--valued function $v(x,t;\ve)$ is a diffeomorphism that maps the neighborhood $D$ of $x_0,t_0$ of size $\mathcal O(\ve^\frac 45)$ onto a neighborhood $V$ of the origin $v=0$ uniformly bounded (in $\e$); in later sections $v$ will play the role of independent variable for the Painlev\'e\ I. \er
+\br The complex--valued function $v(x,t;\ve)$ is an approximate linear map from the neighborhood $D$ of $x_0,t_0$ of size $\mathcal O(\ve^\frac 45)$ onto a neighborhood $V$ of the origin $v=0$ uniformly bounded (in $\e$); in later sections $v$ will play the role of independent variable for the Painlev\'e\ I. \er